Mbed-TLS/mbedtls/docs/proposed/config-split.md

 tf_psa_crypto_config.h with two sections respectively named "PSA core" and "Builtin drivers".

-The two last sections contain the configuration options for the cryptography mechanisms that are not yet part of the PSA cryptography API (like LMS) and for cryptography utilities (like base64 or ASN1 APIs) that facilitate the usage of the PSA cryptography API in other cryptography projects.
+The two following sections contain the configuration options for the cryptography mechanisms that are not yet part of the PSA cryptography API (like LMS) and for cryptography utilities (like base64 or ASN1 APIs) that facilitate the usage of the PSA cryptography API in other cryptography projects.
 They are named respectively "Cryptographic mechanism selection (extended API)" options" and "Data format support".

+Finally, the last section named "Legacy cryptography" contains the configuration options that will eventually be removed as duplicates of PSA_WANT_\* and MBEDTLS_PSA_ACCEL_\* configuration options.

 By contrast to mbedtls_config.h, tf_psa_crypto_config.h does not contain a section like the "Module configuration options" one containing non boolean